 - 20 grams of size 11 beads, color B

 Before You Start Stitching: This necklace base using right-angle weave eats up a lot of thread in a hurry, and because you’ll be passing through the beads at least twice more when you attach your components, it’s best to use as long a piece of thread as you’re comfortable with so that you can avoid having to weave in a lot of thread ends.
 (Starting and ending new threads can fill up those bead holes pretty fast!)

 If you’re not comfortable using a long length of thread, consider leaving longer tails when you add new thread that you can use to attach your design components later in the process.

 If you want to brush up on your basic right-angle weave and herringbone stitch bead-weaving techniques, look no further than The Best of Step-by-Step Beads 2010 special issue.
-You'll find dozens of fantastic, easy bead-weaving projects using right-angle weave, herringbone stitch, peyote stitch, and more that are just right for when you need to do a little beading on a spectacular project, but you don't have a lot of time.
-For a limited time, you can get your copy of The Best of Step-by-Step Beads 2010 for only $3 and keep your bead-weaving skills sharp!
+You’ll find dozens of fantastic, easy bead-weaving projects using right-angle weave, herringbone stitch, peyote stitch, and more that are just right for when you need to do a little beading on a spectacular project, but you don’t have a lot of time.
+For a limited time, you can get your copy of The Best of Step-by-Step Beads 2010, and keep your bead-weaving skills sharp!

-Come back on Friday, March 1, for the final installment in Design Your Own Beaded Jewelry Week here on Beading Daily and learn a few techniques for attaching elements and embellishing your beaded necklace!
+Check out the final installment in Design Your Own Beaded Jewelry Week here on Beading Daily and learn a few techniques for attaching elements and embellishing your beaded necklace!